Orphan medicines designation

-Medicinal products intended for rare diseases can receive an “orphan drug” label based on a defined number of criteria as summarised below:
+Medicinal products intended for rare diseases can receive an orphan designation based on a defined number of criteria:

 Orphan designation at any stage of development

-The research may be pre-clinical (not yet tested on human subjects) or may have reached the human clinical trial phase.
+Demonstration of medical plausibility may be pre-clinical (not yet tested on human subjects) or may have reached the clinical trial phase.

-Orphan designation does not indicate an endorsement for the use of the drug for the designated condition.
-Efficacy, safety and quality criteria first need to be satisfied for the granting of a marketing authorisation.
+Follwing orphan designation, efficacy, safety and quality criteria need to be satisfied before the granting of a marketing authorisation.

 In addition to the position of Vice-Chair, EURORDIS has held two of the three seats assigned to patient organisation representatives on the COMP since its creation in 2000.